 About St Edmund’s College, Wahroonga

-St Edmund’s College in Wahroonga is a Year 5-12 co-educational special high school for teenagers with a wide range of disabilities, including students with mild to moderate intellectual disability, Autism and other sensory impairments.
-All students are catered for through an individual program, which addresses academic, personal and emotional well-being.
+St Edmund’s College in Wahroonga is a Year 5-12 co-educational school for students with a wide range of disabilities, including those with mild to moderate intellectual disability, autism and other sensory impairments.
+All students are supported through an individualised program that addresses academic, personal, and emotional well-being.

 - Ages: Year 5 – Year 12